 Taking a step clear, Jonathan shook his head.
 “This is nothing like the way we train on the mountain.
 If he was not wearing a padded helmet, my last blow could have been fatal.”

 “It’s why we practice this way.”
 Sir Fingal, the son of Blake Tolmach, tapped the wooden practice sword.
 “We don’t pull our blows.
 We train as we fight, at full force.”

 “They do.
 But, as I’ve told you often, sometimes that's the way J’shua teaches us to be quicker,” the Esthlani instructor chuckled as he threw cold water over Jon’s unconscious sparring partner.

 Jonathan shook his head.
 He’d been guided by J’shua to remain here until the end of the season.
 Then he hoped to meet Rebekah at the Knights’ School.

-Despite being in a foreign land, there were similarities between the Esthlani training and that used on the Mountain.
-There were also differences, such as the bout he’d just fought.
-It was not the first.
-Still, he had trouble striking as boldly and forcefully as his Esthlani hosts did, causing him to lose more often when fighting on their practice mats.
-It was also good that they fought on flat ground.
+Despite being a foreign land, there were similarities between the Esthlani training and that used by the Fellowship of Knights in Freislicht.
+There were also differences.
+Still, he had trouble striking as boldly as his Esthlani hosts did, causing him to lose more often when fighting on their practice mats.

 While not the way he’d trained in Freislicht, it was probably safer for beginners, and for those who got hit.
 However, he still felt the agility he’d gained from working on mountainous terrain was irreplaceable.